 - SVC The Service indicator appears as the three characters SVC across the bottom of the display.
 There are three possible indications: - Continuous Your radio has access to a network and is ready to make or accept calls. - Blinking Your radio does not currently have access to a network.
-It is attempting to find a site it is authorised to use, or it may be out of range of a network signal. - Absent Your radio is in Conventional mode. - HH.SET The Handset indicator indicates that the radio is in Handset mode. - AUX Auxiliary indicates that your radio has an auxiliary device fitted and that it is active. - LO Low Transmit Power indicates that the radio is operating with its transmitter power reduced. - VOL = IIII The volume indicator shows the relative setting of the volume control.
-Full volume has 10 bars showing, lowest volume has one. - III The upper right corner of the display carries the RSSI (Received Signal Strength Indication) level.
-This appears only when the T3035// is in Trunking mode.
-Maximum signal is being received when five bars show, minimum signal is with one.
+It is attempting to find a site it is authorised to use, or it may be out of range of a network signal. - Absent Your radio is in Conventional mode. - The cursor indicator appears when the radio is in one of the following modes: Alphanumeric Entry, Status Label Selection, Menu, Set Group or Call Queue.
+When this indicator appears, you can scroll through the list of options or entries using the cursor keys but cannot use these keys to dial hash (#) and star (\). - H.SET The Handset indicator indicates that the radio is in Handset mode. - AUX Auxiliary indicates that your radio has an auxiliary device fitted and that it is active. - LO Low Transmit Power indicates that the radio is operating with its transmitter power reduced.

+VOL =

+The volume indicator shows the relative setting of the volume control.
+Full volume has 10 bars showing, lowest volume has one.

+III The upper right corner of the display carries the RSSI (Received Signal Strength Indication) level.
+This appears only when the T3040II is in Trunking mode.
+Maximum signal is being received when five bars show, minimum with one.